Tombs at Xanthos: Indian architectural parallels

-The Lycian tombs, dated to the 4th century BCE, are either free-standing or rock-cut barrel-vaulted sarcophagi, placed on a high base, with architectural features carved in stone to imitate wooden structures.
-There are numerous rock-cut equivalents to the free-standing structures.
-Both Greek and Persian influences can be seen in the reliefs sculpted on the sarcophagus.
-The structural similarities, down to many architectural details, with the Chaitya-type Indian Buddhist temple designs, such as the "same pointed form of roof, with a ridge", are further developed in The cave temples of India.
-Fergusson went on to suggest an "Indian connection", and some form of cultural transfer across the Achaemenid Empire.
+The Lycian tombs, which were built in the 4th century BCE, are free-standing or rock-cut barrel-vaulted sarcophagi placed on a high base, with architectural features carved in stone to imitate wooden structures.
+Both Greek and Persian influence can be seen in the reliefs sculpted on the sarcophagi.
+Similarities with the Chaitya-type Indian Buddhist temple designs, such as the "same pointed form of roof, with a ridge", are further developed in Indian cave temples.
+Fergusson suggested some form of cultural transfer across the Achaemenid Empire.
+The known Indian designs for the Chaityas start from c.
+250 BCE and postdate the Xanthos tombs by at least a century.

-The known Indian designs for the Chaityas only start from circa 250 BCE with the Lomas Rishi caves in the Barabar caves group, and therefore postdate the Xanthos barrel-vaulted tombs by at least one century.
-The Achaemenids occupied the northwestern parts of India from circa 515 BCE to 323 BCE following the Achaemenid conquest of the Indus Valley, before they were replaced with the Indian campaign of Alexander the Great and subsequent Hellenistic influence in the region.

-Art historian David Napier has also proposed a reverse relationship, claiming that the Payava tomb was a descendant of an ancient South Asian style, and that Payava may actually have been a Graeco-Indian named "Pallava".
+The art historian David Napier has proposed a reverse relationship, claiming that the Payava tomb was a descendant of an ancient South Asian style, and that Payava may actually have been a Graeco-Indian named Pallava.